SneezyG/SneezyG/README.md

 ## 🎯 Complementary Skills

+- **Artificial Intelligence**
+  Exploring and integrating machine learning and AI-powered tools to build smarter, data-driven solutions.

 - **Project Management**
   Driving projects from conception to delivery with a focus on planning, collaboration, and execution.